general

 G

-Gboyega Ofi14 days ago(edited)
+Gboyega Ofi3 months ago(edited)

 Hey Everyone, i'm Gboyega (G is silent) just curious how your teams handle IaC drift when auto-remediation kicks in.
 For example, AWS Config or Security Hub fixes a non-compliant resource (like enabling S3 encryption), but now your Terraform state is out of sync with reality.
 How do you deal with that?
 Manual terraform import and state surgery?
 Just ignore it until the next plan?
 Something else?
 Trying to understand how common this is and how painful it actually gets at scale.
 Would love to hear war stories.